tranhelen/tranhelen/_posts/2016-12-05-carvingalife.md

 	Acceptance, Accomplishment, Adaptability, Adventure, Affection, Ambition, Authenticity, Challenge, Change, Compassion, Confidence, Courage, Creativity, Daring, Dignity, Environment, Excellence, Experience, Fitness, Freedom, Friendship, Fun, Gratitude, Growth, Health, Honesty, Humour, Independence, Influence, Integrity, Intelligence, Intimacy, Love, Realism, Recognition, Resourcefulness, Respect, Self-respect, Strength, Truth, Wisdom

-From your previous answers find examples these traits in your actions.
+From your previous answers find examples of these traits in your actions.
 Cross out the ones which don't appear in your answers at all.
 I spent time relating each answer to a value.

 You may find that you consider some of them included in the definition of another.
 For me, self-respect fell under the umbrella of _respect_ so I crossed out self-respect.

-A list of five values would be ideal.
+In the end, you should try to aim for a list of five values.

 **8. Prioritize the values**
-Now that you have a list of your values, compare them against each other.
+Now that you have a list of your values compare them against each other.
 If you were to choose between two of the options, which one would you prioritize?
 Do this until your list is in the correct order.

 ## Living with values

-This may seem a little bit silly.
+This all may seem a bit silly.
 I would have rolled my eyes at the idea of doing this just a couple of years ago.
 I completed it anyway and have been realigning my daily actions and long-term goals to it ever since.

-I've since stopped doing things which fell outside of this value set.
-It's given me a sense of peace and understanding of where I fit and I feel more confident in the direction I'm heading.
+I've since stopped doing things which fell outside of this value-set.
+It's given me a sense of peace and understanding and I feel more confident in the direction I'm heading.
 A few hours for a few years of clarity is a fair trade.

 <hr class="small">